WHICH WILDLIFE SPECIES ARE IN BWINDI IMPENETRABLE FOREST NATIONAL PARK-UGANDA

-Bwindi impenetrable forest national park has several forest elephants, clawless otter, Bush Pigs, Giant Forest Hog, Black-fronted Duikers, bats, Yellow-backed Duiker, Civet, Side stripped jackal, and rodents.
+Bwindi impenetrable forest national park has several forest elephants, clawless otter, bushpigs, Giant Forest Hogs, Black-fronted Duikers, bats, Yellow-backed duikers, civets, side-striped jackals, and rodents.

-Bwindi Impenetrable Forest National Park is a birder’s haven with over 350 unique forest birds including the 23 endemic Albertine bird species, 25 other bird species are restricted-range species and 4 of them are world widely threatened.
-Bwindi Impenetrable Forest National Park bird species include; African Green Broadbill, Chapin's flycatcher, short-tailed warbler, Grauer’s Rush Warbler, Shelley’s Crimson wing, the Fraser’s Eagle Owl, Western Bronzenaped Pigeon, White-bellied Robin-Chat, Lagden’s Bush-shrike, and the rare Oberlander’s Ground Thrush.
+Bwindi Impenetrable Forest National Park is a birder’s haven with over 350 unique forest birds, including the 23 endemic Albertine bird species.
+25 other bird species are restricted-range species, and four of them are globally threatened.
+Bwindi Impenetrable Forest National Park bird species include the African Green Broadbill, Chapin's Flycatcher, short-tailed warbler, Grauer’s Rush Warbler, Shelley’s Crimson Wing, Fraser’s Eagle Owl, Western Bronzenaped Pigeon, White-bellied Robin-Chat, Lagden’s Bushshrike, and the rare Oberlander’s Ground Thrush.

-Bwindi Impenetrable Forest protects approximately 220 butterfly species, including the are Albertine endemic species.
-Bwindi impenetrable have only 3 unique notable butterflies’ species which include Cream banded swallowtail, characters foumierae, Graphium gudenusi, and endangered African giant swallowtail.
+The Bwindi Impenetrable Forest protects approximately 220 butterfly species, including the Albertine endemic species.
+Bwindi Impenetrable has only three unique and notable butterfly species, which include the Cream Banded Swallowtail, Characters foumierae, Graphium gudenusi, and the endangered African giant swallowtail.

-Bwindi Impenetrable Forest National Park is also home to 27 Amphibian species and eleven of which are Albertine endemic species, while 6 are of global conservation interest such as Western Rift Leaf folding frog, and Ahl’s Reed Frog.
+Bwindi Impenetrable Forest National Park is also home to 27 amphibian species, eleven of which are Albertine endemic species, while six are of global conservation interest, such as the Western Rift Leaf Folding Frog and Ahl’s Reed Frog.

-Bwindi Impenetrable Forest is endowed with over 1000 flowering species of plants including 163 tree species, 104 ferns.
-Bwindi forest's northern side is concentrated with Guineo Conolian flora and that allowed the growth of two internationally recognized tree species such as the Brown Mahogany, and Brazzeia long pedicellate.
+Bwindi Impenetrable Forest is endowed with over 1000 flowering species of plants, including 163 tree species and 104 ferns.
+Bwindi forest's northern side is concentrated with Guineo-Conolian flora and that allowed the growth of two internationally recognized tree species, such as the Brown Mahogany and Brazzeia long pedicellate.